-- appointing a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - helping to ensure the independence and performance of the independent registered public accounting firm; - helping to maintain and foster an open avenue of communication between management and the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - reviewing our policies on risk assessment and risk management; - · reviewing related party transactions; - overseeing the scope, design, adequacy and effectiveness of our internal control over financial reporting and our disclosure controls and procedures; and - approving (or, as permitted, pre-approving) all audit and all permissible non-audit services to be performed by the independent registered public accounting firm.
+- Appointing a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - Helping to ensure the independence and performance of the independent registered public accounting firm; - Helping to maintain and foster an open avenue of communication between management and the independent registered public accounting firm: - Discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - Developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - Reviewing our policies on risk assessment and risk management;

+- Reviewing related party transactions; - Overseeing the scope, design, adequacy and effectiveness of our internal control over financial reporting and our disclosure controls and procedures; - Approving (or, as permitted, pre-approving) all audit and all permissible non-audit services to be performed by the independent registered public accounting firm; and - Oversees risks associated with cyber and information security, regulation, and conflicts of interest.

-We believe that the composition and functioning of our Audit Committee complies with all applicable requirements of the Sarbanes-Oxley Act, and all applicable SEC and Nasdaq rules and regulations.
+We believe that the composition and functioning of our Audit Committee complies with all applicable requirements of the Sarbanes-Oxley Act, and all applicable SEC and NYSE rules and regulations.